-Our vision is of an effective organisation, with clear structures, transparent lines of accountability and effective processes.
-Where the different parts of the profession and discipline of psychology can develop and thrive, whilst also supported in working together to achieve the aims of the Society as a whole.
+Our vision is of an effective organisation, with clear structures, effective processes, and transparent lines of accountability, where the different parts of the profession and discipline of psychology can develop and thrive.

 If you have any questions about any of these proposals, or would like to provide feedback, please contact us via email at [email protected]

 For further insight into our proposed changes please consult the tabs below, or click here to access a powerpoint presentation describing the process in more detail.

 We need an effective governance body with clear lines of accountability and transparent processes.
 It must be clear to our members and other stakeholders how we make decisions, how we decide on our priorities and how we allocate our resources.

 To support this we are making recommendations for changes to

 - Our Board of Trustees

 - Our Representative Council, which will have a new function as the Society’s Senate

 The Society has a wide remit and needs to drive forward its strategy in a number of areas in order to achieve impact.

 We are recommending that the current policy boards be replaced with four new strategy boards, charged with driving forward the Society’s strategy in the areas of: